PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_Volkszaehler.md

 ```
 ---
 ###	Configure and start database „MariaDB“
 The middleware database "MariaDB" was already installed in a previous step.

-The database "MariaDB" will be used for storage and has already been installed.
 The corresponding configuration follows:
 ### Securing the database
 The installation is complete at this point, however, the database still needs to be additionally secured.
 Access to the database is not yet password-protected, and there are test users and test databases that need to be deleted.
 These steps will now be performed.